musicbeeremote/mbrc/README.md

 **Development Environment:**
 - Android Studio (stable version preferred) should be installed and up to date

-To get started with the the project you first have to clone the project.
+To get started with the project you first have to clone the repository.

 ```bash
 git clone https://github.com/musicbeeremote/mbrc.git